Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 You can find beautiful climbing routes along the cliff walls away from the shrines.

-• Some routes are relatively comfortable with simple handholds, while others can be technical and include overhangs.
+• Some routes are comfortable with simple handholds, while others can be technical and include overhangs.

 • Around 170 bolted routes present significant climbing challenges for sport climbers.